Stages Of The Business Life Cycle

 1. Launch/Development and Start-Up

-The first stage of a company’s lifecycle is the launch and start-up phase.
+The first stage of a company’s life cycle is the launch and start-up phase.
 This stage is by far the most risky and hectic phase of a business.
 But it is also the most important to lay a solid foundation for your business.
 Many start-ups, approximately 90%, fail.
 Reasons for the extremely high failure rate of so many start-ups include money running out, being in the wrong market, a lack of research, bad partnerships, ineffective marketing, and not being an expert in the industry.

 During the launch phase, sales are low, but slowly and steadily increasing.
 Businesses focus on marketing to their target consumer segments by advertising their comparative advantages and value propositions.
 As revenue is low and initial startup costs are high, businesses are prone to incur losses in this phase.

-• Challenge: In the start-up lifecycle stage, it is likely you have overestimated money needs and the time to market.
+• Challenge: In the start-up life cycle stage, it is likely you have overestimated money needs and the time to market.
 It is important to not spend the small amount of cash that you do have.
 You need to learn what profitable needs your clients have and do a check to see if your business is on the right track.

 • Focus: Start-ups must establish a customer base and gain market presence along with tracking and conserving cash flow.